parkhub/go-parkhub-logger/README.md

 ## Panic Recovery

 The `Recover` function can be deferred in code to recover from a panic and log it as an error instead, and continue.
+If an error reference is provided, it can be used to capture the panic as an error to return.

 ### Example